DO YOU HATE YOUR BOSS?

 Managers who primarily highlight your strengths instead of your weaknesses have a profound impact on your engagement and well-being.

 But get this.
 If your manager primarily focuses on your strengths instead of your weaknesses, the chances of you being actively disengaged is just 1% or 1 in 100 (Wellbeing: The Five Essential Elements, 2014).
 THIS IS HUGE!
-Managers who primarily highlight your strengths instead of your weaknesses has a profound impact on your engagement and well-being.
+Managers who primarily highlight your strengths instead of your weaknesses have a profound impact on your engagement and well-being.
 This research finding is truly noteworthy.
 Furthermore, when we have the opportunity to use our strengths every day, we can boost our career/workplace well-being even more!!

 Another way to boost your workplace well-being is knowing your workplace/career fit factors so you can leverage them for your success and overall well-being.